Skip to Content

 Work closely with your pediatrician to determine the best type of medicine and appropriate dosage for your child’s age and weight.
 Failure to consult with your baby’s doctor may result in unintended overdoses.

 I know you’ve probably been doing so much work to keep up a sleep schedule and adhere to age-appropriate wake windows.
-Those wake windows are super helpful when your little one is healthy and doing well!

 The thing about being sick is that your baby’s body needs more rest to fight off the infection.
 They are going to naturally feel more tired, and it’s okay to let your baby lean in to that sleepiness.